digitalocean/github-do-extension/README.md

 3. **Streaming Issues** – The response stream **might not be keeping Copilot’s connection alive properly**.

 ## **Next Steps**
-- **Understand what was triggering those error messages
+- **Understand what was triggering those error messages** as we need to accommodate longer more complex queries for this extension to work with zero exceptions.
 - **Ensure immediate response streaming** to **keep the connection open** while waiting for the DigitalOcean agent.
 - **Investigate timeouts** and **adjust FastAPI/Uvicorn settings** to prevent premature disconnections.
 - **Optimize response chunking** to handle **longer** DigitalOcean agent outputs **without truncation**.